greenbone/gvm-tools/README.md

 gvm-pyshell tls --hostname=127.0.0.1 script.gmp
 ```

-Connect with given credentials and as unixsocket.
+Connect with given credentials and as unix socket.
 Opens an interactive
 shell.

 ```